theinvertedform/umt.world/about.md

 ## Structural

-* Blog logic and changelog page integration.
-Misc blog posts, almost always short form, should be added to the top of a single blog file and displayed alongside automated updates, on the [changelog](/changelog) page.
-In order to integrate git changes into the changelog, we will need to start scripting the publishing process.
+* ~~Blog logic and changelog page integration.~~ Single blog file with anchor links for posts, each added to the index and accessed on the changelog.

-* The *Footnotes to Endnotes* podcast needs to be one page, which subsections for new episodes, listed in chronological order.
-We need external hosting for the podcast files now that we have moved to netlify's free hosting.

-* Tag and category page anchors do not currently work.
-They also need to be alphabetized.
-There's more that can be done with tagging and categorizing, but that's also a quite daunting task.

-* Citation is not set up at all.
-Jekyll has historically resisted integration with Pandoc, but we will need to figure out how it's going to work on the back-end---but also how it's going to work on the front-end, in terms of CSS design, anchor links, etc etc (this is not even addressing side-notes).
+	* Still need to add changes to the source code, which is changing all the time.
+Must begin scripting the publishing process.

+* ~~*Footnotes to Endnotes* podcast single page.~~
+	* External hosting for podcast files.
+Links need to be programmatically inserted.
+My awk is quite poor, but I will need to start.
+	* Having a hard time displaying the most recent ten episodes in the index.
+	* I would like to remove "episode" from the title, and add that to metadata.

+* ~~Tag and category pages.~~ They work the same as any other collection.
+	* Lots more to be done with tags.

+* RSS Feeds
+	* Need a feed for the blog page, changes page, and podcast page.

+* Citation.
+In truth, I haven't played with it at all.
+	* Add links to the referenced item, and return links in the bibliography.

 * Reviews section on index page has subsections with second-order lists.
 Section will need to be arbitrary length.
 Directory structure: collections/reviews/{film,books}#{exhibition}